Jan 23 and Jan 30, 2021

 Dr. Mary Hinson has counseling experience that exceeds a decade and half of individual, group, family counseling and is certified in custody mediation.
 Populations served include early adolescent through adulthood in a variety of therapeutic settings, to include private practice, community settings, military installations, government and intensive in-home programs.
 She is a core faculty member at Walden University with research focusing on social justice advocacy work among practicing counselors.
 She has also published in the Counselor Education and Supervision Journal and presented at conferences nationally.

 Both of the trainers have trained extensively in Emotionally Focused Therapy, including EFIT.

 Diversity/Inclusion scholarships are being offered as a statement that BLACK LIVES MATTER!
 We want to address the unconscious, systemic racism that has resulted in a lack of diversity in EFT training.
 The equity rate is designed to encourage participation from people from underrepresented groups, whose presence will enrich the training experience for everyone.
 If you can benefit from the equity rate pricing and identify with one of the following categories, please come and participate in the upcoming EFT training course.
 The categories are: 1) Those who identify with an underrepresented group such as, but not excluded to, Black Therapists and 2) those who work with historically marginalized communities.

 The equity pricing is available based on your need, and an application is not required.
 You are invited to choose the rate/quantity that best meets your need.
 Please indicate what multiple of $25 you can pay.
-For example, if you can pay only $25, then indicate a quantity of 1; if you can pay $100, then indicate a quantity of 4 (X $25), etc. If you have any questions, please contact Debra Wright or Steve Wampler.
+If you have any questions, please contact Debra Wright or Steve Wampler.